15 Birds With Weird Names and Their Pictures

 by maholyoak is licensed under CC BY-NC-ND 2.0

-When all of the aforementioned phrases are combined, you get a really funny moniker that sounds like it belongs in a Shakespearean comedy, said by an enraged cuckold to an inebriated Lothario: “Thou art naught but a fluffy-backed tit-babbler!”
+When all of the phrases above are combined, you get a really funny moniker that sounds like it belongs in a Shakespearean comedy, said by an enraged cuckold to an inebriated Lothario: “Thou art naught but a fluffy-backed tit-babbler!”

 Many of the same terms were used frequently when naming birds, and some species (such as the European, American, and South Island robin) ended up with strange names despite their apparent similarity.